 For Scrum of Scrum (SoS) the size should not be more than 8-9.
 So we need to balance it out.
 But as such, any scrum team member with relevant skill sets can be part of SoS.
 The Project Owner can also be part of the team but he should be clear that he is representing the Scrum team.

 Q: What is the future of Agile testing in terms of how will this become more effective in the future with widespread adoption?

-Q: What is the best way to organize testing if there is one tester and 5 scrum teams?
-Of course automation testing is the answer but what is the role of this one tester?
+Q: What is the best way to organize testing if there are one tester and 5 scrum teams?
+Of course, automation testing is the answer but what is the role of this one tester?

-We feel that in such a case the tester has to play the role of an analyst only where he can take it up to ensure that the testability part of the user stories are well defined, defects are regularly reviewed.
-He can optimize the testing by contributing effectively at retrospective meetings.
+We feel that in such a case the tester has to play the role of an analyst only where he can take it up to ensure that the testability part of the user stories is well defined, defects are regularly reviewed.
+He can optimize the testing by contributing effectively to retrospective meetings.

 Q: Who is normally responsible for designing/running/analyzing/maintaining automated test cases?
 Is it the SCRUM team or do you normally have separated test automation SCRUM teams?